Candlest/rigos/README.md

 ## About rigos

-rigos` /rʌblɑg/` is a static blog generator written in `Rust`, which implements the following functions:
+rigos is a generator of sites, writen in Rust, which implements the following functions:

 - Convert `markdown` to `html` via [pulldown cmark](https://github.com/raphlinus/pulldown-cmark)
 - Use [toml-rs](https://github.com/toml-rs/toml) to implement article properties similar to `YAML Front Matter`, see [TOML Front Matter](#TOML Front Matter)